jusjusjus/noise-in-dpsgd-2020/README.md

 running `tensorboard --logdir cache/logs` and navigating your browser to "http://localhost:6006".

+Note, if you want to compute the inception score during training from each model checkpoint, you need to first train a classifier (see below).

 ## Generating samples

 To generate samples from a checkpoint us the script "/generate.py".
 For